2019 Best Volunteer Abroad Programs, Organizations, & Projects

 GoEco Opportunities to Check Out:

-Zimbabwe - African Wildlife Orphanage: Volunteer at a wildlife orphanage in Zimbabwe to care for various wild animals that have been injured or orphaned.
+Zimbabwe - African Wildlife Orphanage: Volunteer abroad at a wildlife orphanage in Zimbabwe to care for various wild animals that have been injured or orphaned.
 Volunteers work closely with these animals to rehabilitate them before releasing them into a Protected Area.

 Indonesia - Bali Sea Turtle Rescue: Join GoEco on the beautiful island of Nusa Penida, just off the coast of Bali!
 Work hands-on with injured sea turtles and release the rehabilitated back into their ocean home.